venkat-ranganathan/projects/about.md

 <p>&nbsp;</p>
 We're learning how to write drivers in C for an M0+ ARM processor running on a Raspberry Pi Pico H in my Embedded Systems Design class.

 The goal of this assignment is to set up systick and watchdog drivers, then test the watchdog driver by using a blocking function to cause the processor to restart.
-This is tested on the Raspberry Pi Pico H by using an LED that's programmed in the finite state machine to blink at a 0.5 Hz frequency (LED on for one second, LED off for one second; total period is 2 seconds)
+This is tested on the Raspberry Pi Pico H by using an LED that's programmed in the finite state machine to blink at 0.5 Hz frequency (LED on for one second, LED off for one second; total period is 2 seconds)

 The systick driver controls the timing of the main loop, which by default is set to loop every 1 second.
-The watchdog driver resets the processor if it its timer expires.
-I have the watchdog timer set to 1.5 sec.
+The watchdog driver resets the processor if its timer expires.
+I have the watchdog timer set to expire at 1.5 seconds

 At the end of my code the function, "feed_the_watchdog();" is called, which restarts the watchdog timer.
 By default, the watchdog should not reset the processor because the timer is being reset in the code.